Orange, California shooting leaves 4 dead, 2 wounded at business complex; suspect in custody: report

 A suspect was in custody, and was being transported to a hospital for medical treatment, FOX 11 of Los Angeles reported.

+Authorities did not immediately know why the child was at the scene, FOX 11 reported.

+The shooting took place on the second floor of an office building but the name of the specific business was not immediately known, the Los Angeles Daily News reported.
+The building where the shooting occurred houses several businesses, the report said.

-The scene "has been stabilized and there is no threat to the public," the Orange Police Department said in a statement.
+The scene has been stabilized and there was no longer a threat to the public, the Orange Police Department told Fox News.

+Orange, a city of about 140,000 residents, is located about 30 miles southeast of downtown Los Angeles.

 This is a developing story.
 Check back for updates.